Coherence distillation machines are impossible in quantum thermodynamics: Results

+A coherence distillation machine, as depicted in Fig.\ref{Fig1}, receives systems in a mixed coherent state, and transforms them to pure coherent states, at a non-zero rate.
+Recall that a quantum state contains coherence, or is {coherent}, if its density operator does not commute with its Hamiltonian.
+In the following, we consider two different frameworks for describing coherence distillation machines and, interestingly, find that they are equivalent and both lead to the notion of TI operations.

+Our first approach is to consider the most general processes which can be interpreted as "coherence distillation machines".
+What are the constraints on such operations?
+Clearly, a distillation machine should not generate coherence itself, i.e. should transform incoherent states to incoherent states; otherwise, the coherence at the output cannot be interpreted as {distilled} coherence.
+This should hold even if the input is entangled with another closed system with an arbitrary Hamiltonian; if their initial joint state commutes with their total Hamiltonian, then their final state should also commute, and hence be incoherent (See Fig.\ref{Fig2}).

+We prove that a quantum operation satisfies this property, or is {completely incoherence-preserving}, iff it is a TI operation (See Supplementary Note 1).
+This means that, by proving the impossibility of coherence distillation using TI operations, we also establish its impossibility under completely incoherence-preserving operations, which describe the most general processes relevant to coherence distillation.

-Any thermal operation is invariant under time translations, and therefore is a TI operation satisfying Eq.(\ref{cov}) \cite{lostaglio2015description,lostaglio2015quantumPRX}.
-However, not all TI operations are a thermal operation; for example, the transformation which maps the input to an energy eigenstate is a TI, but not thermal, operation.
-On the other hand, interestingly, it turns out that by consuming enough work (free energy) one can implement any TI operation using an energy-conserving unitary, which is a thermal operation: Any TI operation $\mathcal{E}_{\text{TI}}$ on a system $S$ with Hamiltonian $H_S$ can be implemented by coupling the system to an auxiliary system, e.g. a battery or work reservoir, with Hamiltonian $H_\text{aux}$, such that \be \mathcal{E}_{\text{TI}}(\sigma)=\Tr_\text{aux} U(\sigma\otimes |E_0\rangle\langle E_0|_\text{aux})U^\dag\ , \ee where (i) the initial state $|E_0\rangle_\text{aux}$ of the auxiliary system is an eigenstate of Hamiltonian $H_\text{aux}$, and (ii) the unitary $U$ that couples it to the system $S$ conserves the total energy $H_\text{tot}=H_S\otimes I_\text{aux}+I_S\otimes H_\text{aux}$, i.e. $[U, H_\text{tot}]=0$ \cite{proof_thesis}.
-This observation further clarifies the fact that coherence and work (free energy) are distinct resources.
+A different approach to formalizing coherence distillation is to use the framework of the resource theory of quantum thermodynamics (athermality) and the notion of {thermal operations} \cite{janzing2000thermodynamic, FundLimitsNature, brandao2013resource, brandao2015reversible, aaberg2013truly, goold2016role, gour2015resource}.
+Thermal operations are those which can be implemented by coupling the system to a thermal bath by energy-conserving unitaries.
+It turns out that under these operations coherence and work are two independent resources \cite{lostaglio2015description,lostaglio2015quantumPRX}.
+Therefore, to focus on coherence, one can supplement a thermal operation with an unlimited amount of work at the input (using a battery or work reservoir), which can be modeled as an auxiliary system in an energy eigenstate.
+What is the set of all operations which can be implemented in this way?
+Interestingly, it turns out that the answer is again TI operations.
+In particular, any TI operation $\mathcal{E}_{\text{TI}}$ on a system $S$ with Hamiltonian $H_S$ can be implemented by coupling the system to an auxiliary system (battery) with Hamiltonian $H_\text{bat}$, such that \be \mathcal{E}_{\text{TI}}(\sigma)=\Tr_\text{bat} U(\sigma\otimes |E\rangle\langle E|_\text{bat})U^\dag\ , \ee where (i) the initial state $|E\rangle_\text{bat}$ of the auxiliary system is an eigenstate of its Hamiltonian $H_\text{bat}$, and (ii) the unitary $U$ that couples it to the system $S$ conserves the total energy $H_\text{tot}=H_S\otimes I_\text{bat}+I_S\otimes H_\text{bat}$, i.e. $[U, H_\text{tot}]=0$ (See Supplementary Note 1, Ref. \cite{keyl1999optimal}, and theorem 25 of \cite{Marvian_thesis}).